BeAPI/missed-schedule/README.md

 ## Customization and hooks

-This plugin does not have a hook.
+This plugin doesn't have any hook.

-It is possible to force the publication synchronously with the following constant.
-Otherwise, the articles will be published via the WP_CRON tasks.
+It is possible to force the publication synchronously mode with the following constant.
+Otherwise, posts will be published via the WP_CRON tasks.

 ```
 <?php